lcmandrada/address-book/README.md

 **Legacy Project**

-A basic linux script written for BASH for handling an address book.
+A basic Linux script written with BASH for handling an address book.

 It can do the following functions:
 - add a contact